Large Language Models as Automatic Annotators and Annotation Adjudicators for Fine-Grained Opinion Analysis: Introduction

+We also propose a dedicated LLM-based Adjudication approach that combines multiple opinion annotations for a given text input to resolve inter-annotator disagreement and obtain final opinion annotations.
+This is inspired by the process of annotation adjudication \citep{annotation_science_2010}, which includes making a final judgement after considering the conflicting annotations from multiple annotators.
+Commonly used adjudication methods, such as traditional majority voting, assume a discrete label set.
+However, ASTE and ACOS opinions form open-ended triplets and quadruples, \CHG{preventing direct application of traditional majority voting} \citep{annotation_difficulty_2021}.
+We therefore adapt traditional voting into two rule-based set-level and element-wise aggregation baselines to compare against our LLM-based adjudication.
+Our main contributions include: \begin{itemize}[noitemsep, topsep=2pt, leftmargin=1.9em] \item \textbf{Declarative LLM annotation pipeline}: We propose a schema-constraint pipeline that uses LLMs declaratively, without hand-crafting prompts, thereby enabling a more systematic interaction for extracting opinions expressed with an ASTE and ACOS specification.

-\begin{itemize} \item Evaluation of fine-grained opinion annotation accuracy of LLMs (on ASTE and ACOS) \item Declarative LLM-driven opinion annotation pipeline using DSPy. \item We propose a method for aggregating annotations from multiple LLM-driven artificial annotators to produce final annotations using LLM as an annotation adjudicator. \end{itemize}
+\item \textbf{Annotation adjudication}: We introduce a dedicated method for aggregating annotations from multiple LLM-driven annotators to produce final annotations using an LLM as an annotation adjudicator.
+We benchmark this adjudicator against exact, flexible, and element-wise variants of a voting aggregator adapted to the combinatorial output space of ASTE and ACOS.

+\item \textbf{Assessment of LLM at different scales}: We experiment with multiple LLMs with varying scales in our pipeline.
+This establishes an understanding of the trade-off between scale and desired efficiency in automatically annotating opinions.

+\item \textbf{Empirical analysis of LLM annotation reliability}: We evaluate opinion triplets and quadruples using element-wise and pairwise metrics, revealing that while LLMs reliably extract individual spans, their alignment with human annotations degrades markedly as relational complexity increases. \end{itemize}